-He is the author of The Sublime Perversion of Capital (Duke University Press, 2016), the editor of The End of Area: Biopolitics, Geopolitics, History (with Naoki Sakai, Duke University Press, 2019) and The Red Years: Theory, Politics, and Aesthetics in the Japanese ’68 (Verso, 2020), the editor and translator of Kojin Karatani’s Marx: Towards the Centre of Possibility (Verso, 2019), and the co-editor of The Archive of Revolution: Marxist Historiography in Modern Japan (with Katsuya Hirano).
+He is the author of The Sublime Perversion of Capital (Duke University Press, 2016), the editor of The End of Area: Biopolitics, Geopolitics, History (with Naoki Sakai, Duke University Press, 2019) and The Red Years: Theory, Politics, and Aesthetics in the Japanese ’68 (Verso, 2020), the editor and translator of Kojin Karatani’s Marx: Towards the Centre of Possibility (Verso, 2020), and the co-editor of The Archive of Revolution: Marxist Historiography in Modern Japan (with Katsuya Hirano).
 Over 50 articles and chapters in critical theory, intellectual history, literary studies, and contemporary philosophy have been published in journals such as Jacobin, Viewpoint, Historical Materialism, Rethinking Marxism, Theory & Event, South Atlantic Quarterly, Postmodern Culture, Interventions, positions, Postcolonial Studies, and more.

 A current CV is available on request.